tonethar/IGME-430-Spring-2021/core-skills/4-hello-node.md

 ## III.
 "Hello Node" Demo Start

+- Today, to get you started with node, we will create a simple node app and run it *locally*
+- (Next time we will run a node app locally, and then push it to Heroku so that it runs out on the Internet in the "cloud")
+- Let's get started!

 1) Create a folder named **hello** and make it your *cwd* (by `cd`ing into it)

 2) Inside of the **hello** folder, create a file named **index.js**